CARNET-Barcelona/Citython/webpage/README.md

-# citython_webpage
+# webpage-citython

-> Webpage for the hackathon 'Citython' 2018
+> Webpage for the Citython

 ## Build Setup